Chart Color Schemes

 Moama is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Moama's dwelling structure, as per the latest Census, consisted of 86.6% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 89.8% houses and 10.2% other dwellings.
-Home ownership in Moama was 46.2%, with the remaining dwellings either mortgaged (33.2%) or rented (20.6%).
-The median monthly mortgage repayment in Moama was $1,638, higher than Non-Metro NSW's average of $1,285.
-The median weekly rent in Moama was recorded at $322, compared to Non-Metro NSW's $235.
-Nationally, Moama's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Moama's dwelling structures, as per the latest Census, consisted of 86.6% houses and 13.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.9% houses and 13.1% other dwellings.
+Home ownership in Moama was at 46.2%, with mortgaged dwellings at 33.2% and rented ones at 20.6%.
+The median monthly mortgage repayment was $1,638, higher than Non-Metro NSW's average of $1,579.
+Median weekly rent in Moama was recorded at $322, lower than Non-Metro NSW's figure of $340.
+Nationally, Moama's median monthly mortgage repayment is significantly lower than the Australian average of $1,863, while its median weekly rent is substantially below the national figure of $375.

 Frequently Asked Questions - Housing